marmelab/checkoid/Readme.md

 It possess the following preoperty :

 - message: The message returned by the validation function
 - value: The value that has been tested.
-In the case of a shape or arrayOf validator this will be the targeted value and not thewhole object or array.
+In the case of a shape or arrayOf validator this will be the targeted nested value and not the whole object or array.
 - key: Optional, the key of the value being tested if applyable

 #### and
-Take another validator and return a new validator that apply the validations of both validator.
-All error will get combined
+Takes another validator and returns a new validator that apply the validations of both validator.
+All error will get concatenated.

 ```js
 import { isGt, isNumber } from 'checkoid';